Germany accuses Vietnam of abducting executive from Berlin

 According to CNN affiliate and Vietnamese state broadcaster VTV, Thanh "gave himself up" to Vietnam's Investigation Security Agency out of anxiety over the crimes he committed.

-Trinh is a former state oil executive who has been accused by the Vietnamese government of "alleged violations of state regulations on economic management" which resulted in a loss of nearly US$142 million for PVC.
+Thanh is a former state oil executive who has been accused by the Vietnamese government of "alleged violations of state regulations on economic management" which resulted in a loss of nearly US$142 million for PVC.

 "I was most responsible for the financial losses of PetroVietnam Construction Company (PVC).
 Out of such fear, I decided to stay in Germany.
 I was tired of that fugitive life," VTV quoted him as saying.